ouspg/PrivacyAndSocialEngineering/1.Regulation_and_web_privacy/README.md

 # **Week 1: Regulation and privacy on the web**

-The GDPR regulation entered into force on 24 May 2016 and applies since 25 May 2018.
+The GDPR regulation entered into force on May 2016 and applies since May 2018.
 Since then, data collection of the companies has been restricted and consumer rights have been expanded.
 The usage, processing, and storage of personally identifiable information (PII) (information about an identifiable, living person) was limited for companies operating in European Union.

 Exercises this week go through some practical examples of why the regulation exists and what it means in practice.
 The focus is on browser-based internet use.

+## Required tools and environments

+>   * Browser with developer tools, Firefox Developer Edition (recommended)

 ## Reading material

-### GDPR Related
+### Regulation, directives and other legal

 [GDPR.EU](https://gdpr.eu/tag/gdpr/)